Ever wanted to ride to work in a screaming roller-coaster gun? If your answer was yes: good news!

 Taking the technology nationwide would cost hundreds of billions of dollars more.
 When you consider that normal, boring airplanes already travel at about 500-600 mph—about two-thirds as fast as the Hyperloop’s predicted speed—you might begin to wonder if an extra 200 mph is enough of a payoff for those hundreds of billions of dollars.
-The Hyperloop is predicted to have top speeds of about 760 mph.

 There’s certainly a niche market for faster travel between certain locations.
 For instance, the Concorde supersonic airliner would cruise at 1,354 mph, almost twice the speed of the proposed Hyperloop train.

 Passengers could make it from New York to London in under three hours.
 But the Concorde project was retired in 2003 because there wasn’t enough of a market to sustain it—and it didn’t have a $6 billion price tag.

 In short, it would be tough to get the hyperloop project to work on a national scale.
 Maybe there’s enough of a market to build it between a few select cities.
 Some riders might appreciate the environmental advantages of a self-powering mode of transport.
 But if you want fast and safe travel with minimal carbon footprint, investing hundreds of billions of dollars into developing biofuels for aircraft makes much more sense to me.